Yukteshwar-r/transformer-attention-rtl-design/README.md

 # Transformer Attention RTL Design

-A high-performance SystemVerilog implementation of the Scaled Dot-Product Attention mechanism, a core component of Transformer models.
-This project realizes the complete hardware path from input embeddings and weight matrices to the final attention scores, optimized for ASIC synthesis.
+A SystemVerilog implementation of the Scaled Dot-Product Attention mechanism, a core component of Transformer models.
+This project realizes the complete hardware path from input and weight matrices to the final attention matrix, optimized for ASIC synthesis.

 ## 🛠 Features
 * Matrix Computation Engine: RTL for calculating Query (Q), Key (K), and Value (V) matrices.